GraphView

 The GraphView supports various mouse interactions:

-• Mouse wheel: Scroll the view in the specified direction
+• Mouse wheel: Scrolls the view (including horizontal where supported).

 Graph item